Lv80/PCRE2Plus/README.md

 Put PCRE2 lib files to project linker parameter (all 8, 16 and 32 bit)

 ### Add PCRE2 to VC++
+Presume the pcre2 is installed to c:\usr\lib\pcre2-10.21
 ![vcdir](Img/vcdir.png)

-With macro supported, it's possible for VSC++ to choose correct lib.
+With macro supported, it's possible for VS C++ to choose correct lib.
 (Do not specify lib name in "link/input" dialog.

 ### Add PCRE2 to Xcode
 Presume the pcre2 is installed to ~/.local